 Bentgrass: The Versatile Performer

 You may have heard of the versatile performer, Bentgrass.
-It’s one of the most popular grass types for a lush Augusta lawn.
+It’s one of the most popular grass types for the Savanna River Area.
 This is because of its easy maintenance and aesthetically pleasing look.
 However, it comes with some cons that should be considered before deciding.

 Pros and Cons of Bentgrass